nnchvxx/xml-upload/README.md

 1. Processing: The file has been received and is currently being processed.
 2. Completed: The file has been successfully converted to JSON and saved to the XmltoJsonConverter/SavedJsonFiles directory.
 3. Error: {errorMessage}: An error occurred while processing the file.
 The error message provides more information about what went wrong.
 Possible errors include invalid XML format, file system errors, and server errors.

+## Listing and Downloading Files

+The application provides the ability to list all converted files and to download a specific file.

+1. To list all the converted files, make a GET request to the /fileconvert/list endpoint.
+The response will be a list of file names.
+2. To download a specific file, make a GET request to the /fileconvert/download/{fileName} endpoint, replacing {fileName} with the actual file name.
+The response will be the file itself.